OPEX-Social/OPEX-API/SECURITY.md

 3. Reporting security issues responsibly.

-## Conclusion
+## Security Incident Response

+In the event of a security incident, we are committed to responding promptly and effectively.
+Our response process includes:

+1. **Assessment**: We will assess the severity and impact of the incident.

+2. **Mitigation**: Take immediate steps to mitigate the incident and prevent further harm.

+3. **Notification**: If the incident affects users' security, we will notify affected parties promptly.

+4. **Resolution**: Work to resolve the incident and prevent similar issues in the future.

+---

-Security is a collective responsibility, and together we can maintain the security and integrity of the OPEX API repository.
+Security is a collective responsibility, and together we can maintain the security and integrity of the OPEX API.
 By adhering to these guidelines and best practices, we can ensure that OPEX remains a safe and secure platform for its users.

-Thank you for your commitment to the security of OPEX API.
+Thank you for your commitment to the security of OPEX.